WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 organizing code was functions, which meant code could only be reused at a very granular level or the entire files and directorys.

-Simula, which encoded designing for simulating real-world processes in its name, introduced the concept of object-oriented programming, allowing developers to create types with variables and functions as members.
+Simula, encoded designing for simulating real-world processes in its name, introduced the concept of object-oriented programming, allowing developers to create types with variables and functions as members.
 These members were accessed via dot notations and were scoped within the type.
 Additionally, one type could inherit from another, further enhancing code reusability.
 Types in Swift also uphold these practices.

 TODO: Figure: dot notation and type inheritance

-However, there are still challenges lied before programmers.
+Yet there are still challenges lied before programmers.
 How to reuse code between projects?
 Copy and paste?
 How to accelerate compilation by avoiding the commonly reused code?
 Buy more powerful machines?
 Modula-2 introduced the concept of modules to address these issues, keeping developers away from tedious pushes on keyboards and money talks.